rgknp/AIDayLabs/lab02.1-azure_search/0_README.md

-# Developing Intelligent Applications Azure Search
+# Developing Intelligent Applications with Azure Search

 This hands-on lab guides you through creating an Azure Search service that will be used in later labs to increase the effectiveness of your PictureBot that returns images a user searches for.